FaridAkhundov/SALAM1BOT/replit.md

 ## Migration Status
 **COMPLETED (2025-08-17):** Successfully migrated from Replit Agent to standard Replit environment.
 All package conflicts resolved, dependencies installed, and bot token configured.
 Bot is running and ready for use.

+## Migration Status
+**COMPLETED (2025-08-17):** Successfully migrated from Replit Agent to standard Replit environment.
+All package conflicts resolved, dependencies installed, and bot token configured.
+Bot is running and ready for use.

 # User Preferences

 Preferred communication style: Simple, everyday language.